danifosy/danifosy/README.md

 - 👩‍💻 currently learning Angular and PHP
 - 🥅 2022 goals: learn Python, master JavaScript/TypeScript
 - 🗓 longterm goals: write a fun indie game and learn C++
-- 📂 looking for work in Hannover or remote
 - 📖 I love reading books from almost every genre
 - 🎮 talk to me about Hollow Knight, the Witcher or Zelda!
 - 🖌 I like to paint all surfaces, including my face